App Store Approval Requirements

 Apps should offer multi-user support so that permissions for the app can be distributed by the store owner to additional users, from the BigCommerce control panel.

 Any apps that process transactions or handle credit card data will need to pass a PCI Compliance review with our Security team, and also be compatible with our Optimized One-Page Checkout.

 Avoid copy/paste for storefront code - use the V3 Scripts API to programmatically inject code snippets into a store’s Script Manager and storefront theme.

 If your app requires payment, you’ll need to collect payment from the user within your app.
-More info on monetizing your app here.
+See Pricing & Categorization under App Summary for more information.